About Managed HealthCare Northwest, Inc.

 - CareMark Comp Administrative Fee

-CareMark Comp offers flexible administrative fee arrangements, including shared savings, per worker enrollment fees, per service or per hour fees.
+CareMark Comp offers flexible administrative fee arrangements, including shared savings, per worker enrollment fees.

 CareMark Comp MCO:

 - Offers access to comprehensive network of hospitals, urgent care and occupational medicine centers, rehabilitation programs and physicians of every specialty